Sandy Keith

-Alexander MacDonald "Sandy" Keith (November 22, 1928 – October 3, 2020) was an American politician and jurist who was the first person to hold office in each of the three branches of Minnesota state government, serving as state senator, the 37th Lieutenant Governor, and as an associate justice and later chief justice of the Minnesota Supreme Court.
+Alexander MacDonald "Sandy" Keith (November 22, 1928 – October 3, 2020) was an American politician and jurist who was the first person to hold office in each of the three branches of Minnesota state government, serving as state senator, the 37th lieutenant governor of Minnesota, and as an associate justice and later chief justice of the Minnesota Supreme Court.

 Early life

 Keith was born in Rochester, Minnesota, to Norman M. Keith and Edna (Alexander) Keith.
 His father was a physician who practiced medicine at the Mayo Clinic.
 He married Marion E. Sanford on April 29, 1955.
 Keith graduated magna cum laude from Amherst College in 1950, and from Yale Law School in 1953.
 He then served in the United States Marine Corps during the Korean War.

 Career

 After returning to his hometown of Rochester, Keith took a job as counsel with the Mayo Clinic, where he worked with future U.S. Supreme Court Justice Harry Blackmun.

 In 1959, he was elected to the Minnesota State Senate as a member of the Minnesota Democratic–Farmer–Labor Party (DFL).
 During his tenure as a state senator, Keith served as a delegate to the 1960 Democratic National Convention.
 He was Lieutenant Governor of Minnesota under Governor Karl Rolvaag from 1963 until 1967.
 He challenged Rolvaag for the nomination to be the DFL's candidate for governor in the 1966 general election, but was defeated by Rolvaag in the primary election.

 In 1989, Keith began serving as a justice of the Minnesota Supreme Court.
 He became chief justice in 1990 and served in that capacity until 1998.